Benjamin Miner , PhD

 Personal Biography

-I was born in New York but grew up in southern California.
+I was born in New York but grew up in Southern California.
 I have two younger brothers, who are twins, and spent much of my childhood at the beach, surfing and bodyboarding.
 In fact, I spent so much time at the beach during high school that I did poorly in most of my classes in high school.
 My favorite class was woodworking, in which I received straight A’s during all four years of high school.
-After graduating, I went to community college, and finally enjoyed school and learning—though I struggled with the decision to stay in school and seriously contemplated getting a job in construction.
-However, the flexible hours of community college made it much easier to get to the beach, and so I enroll in school.
-During high school and community college, I had several jobs.
-I worked at Togos (a sandwich shop) as a manager, at a pet store as a fresh and saltwater aquarium specialist, at a Christmas tree farm as a tree cutter, and at my uncle’s air conditioning and heating company as an installation technician.
+After graduating, I went to community college, and finally enjoyed school and learning—though I struggled with the decision to stay in school and seriously considered working in construction.
+However, the flexible hours of community college made it much easier to get to the beach, and so I enrolled in school.

-After community college, I transferred to UC Santa Cruz, and majored in marine science.
-During my senior year, I helped a graduate student with her research, which led me to designing an independent research project of my own.
+After community college, I transferred to UC Santa Cruz and majored in marine science.
+During my senior year, I helped a graduate student with her research, which led me to design an independent research project of my own.
 In looking back, this graduate student had a huge impact on my future.
 Through her encouragement and support, I had the confidence to work on and complete this project.
-In fact, I enjoyed the experience so much that I decided to apply to graduate school—sadly, I was rejected from all the schools I applied (more on this in a minute).
+In fact, I enjoyed the experience so much that I decided to apply to graduate school—sadly, I was rejected from all the schools I applied to (more on this in a minute).

-At the end of my undergraduate degree, I participated in an internship and course that were pivotal in my life.
-The internship was the Summer Systematics Institute at the California Academy of Science.
+At the end of my undergraduate degree, I participated in an internship and a course that were pivotal in my life.
+The internship was the Summer Systematics Institute at the California Academy of Sciences.
 I worked on a project with fossil sand dollars.
 This program provided me with important research training, a solid understanding of phylogenetics, and hooked me on echinoderms.
 I also took a course at the Friday Harbor Laboratories (the University of Washington’s marine lab) on embryology.
-This was a graduate-level course, and I learned a lot about graduate school, research, and embryology of marine organisms during the course.
+This was a graduate-level course, and I learned a lot about graduate school, research, and the embryology of marine organisms during the course.

 Throughout my life, I struggled in school because I am slightly dyslexic and a slow reader.
 I often overlook typos in my written work and struggle to complete long reading assignments.
 As a result, I have always worried that people think that I am not smart enough.
 Earlier in my life, I would try to hide this part of me.
 However, I have found it much better to acknowledge my weaknesses and work on strategies to improve the quality and efficiency of my work.